ArdooTala/Hand-Eye-Calibration/README.md

 # Hand-Eye Calibration
-A simple GUI for easy Hand-Eye Calibration using OpenCV.
-Currently supports UR and ABB robots.
+A simple package for easy Hand-Eye Calibration using OpenCV.
+Currently, supports UR and ABB robots.

 ---